 Students tend to be comparatively mobile with respect to both institution attending (30% of students attending more than 1 USHE institution) and degree attainment (54% completing a degree other than what they indicated at the time of entry.
 While this movement between institutions and degree outcomes may prompt concerns, some of this swirling is by design.
-For example, the comparatively high level of student transfer between Salt Lake Community College and the University of Utah is both a positive and intentional outcome that is a cost- effective, flexible opportunity for students, and is due to the high level of system-based collaboration in specific areas of study.
-Most student who completed a degree other than what was stated at entry actually complete higher awards e.g. certificate seekers completed associate degrees and associate degree seekers completed Bachelor degrees.
-Understanding the enrollment and degree programs more efficient, especially as institutions are now collaborating to ensure even greater stackability of college awards.
+For example, the comparatively high level of student transfer between Salt Lake Community College and the University of Utah is both a positive and intentional outcome that is a cost-effective, flexible opportunity for students, and is due to the high level of system-based collaboration in specific areas of study.
+Most student who completed a degree other than what was stated at entry actually complete higher awards e.g. certificate seekers completed associate degrees and associate degree seekers completed bachelor's degrees.
+Understanding the enrollment and degree completion patterns within USHE can aid in making the transfer pathways between institutions and degree programs more efficient, especially as institutions are now collaborating to ensure even greater stackability of college awards.
 Being able to adjust and facilitate the movement between institutions and degree programs could be essential factors that will lead to improved timely degree completions.